 Yuliet lives in La Conchita, a town centered around a food processing facility.
-She forgoes jewelry to purchase bricks and mortar for the house she is building while teaching at a university.
+She forgoes jewelry to purchase bricks and mortar for the house she is building, while teaching at a university.
 Speaking of her relationship with her 17 year-old daughter Alexandra, she says they share everything.
 Then emphasizes, “everything.”
-Alexandra has gotten national attention for the documentary and fiction films she makes along with a team of neighborhood friends that delve into social issues of their community.
+Alexandra has gotten national attention for the documentary and fiction films she makes, along with a team of neighborhood friends, that delve into the social issues of their community.

-What else is clear, is that the 1001 ways that the U.S. is attempting to dominate the world is truly upsetting and hurts real people.
-I could analyze and critique Cuban policy, systems and culture, its shortcomings and mistakes; however, I’ll leave that for the Cuban people.
+What else is clear is that the 1001 ways that the U.S. is attempting to dominate the world are truly upsetting and they hurt real people.
+I could analyze and critique Cuban policy, systems and culture, its shortcomings and mistakes.
+However, I’ll leave that for the Cuban people.
 Don’t worry, they actively discuss all that and more and get on with their lives.
-The biggest fear I heard from the tourists I met in Cuba, is that the island will quickly be spoiled by consumerism and the decadence of modernity.
+The biggest fear I heard from the tourists I met in Cuba is that the island will quickly be spoiled by consumerism and the decadence of modernity if the U.S. corporations come there.
 My biggest hope would be that the tourists return home inspired to live more simply, play more music, and lighten up.